exoplatform/exo-documentation/docs/Upgrade.rst

 			-  Find out if you need to adjust anything to make your upgrade faster and more efficient.

-.. tip:: With eXo Platform 5.1 version, Tomcat was upgraded to 8.5.24 version and JBoss EAP to 7.1 version to benefit from their last updates and improvements.
+.. tip:: JBoss EAP was upgraded to 7.1 version to benefit from its last updates and improvements.
-		 You can check changelogs `for tomcat <https://tomcat.apache.org/tomcat-8.5-doc/changelog.html>`__ and `for JBOSS <https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/7.1.0_release_notes/index>`__.
+		 You can check changelogs `for JBOSS <https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/7.1.0_release_notes/index>`__.

 .. _Upgrade.Process: